What Is Chaat Masala Powder? Complete Guide And Uses

 If you are disappointed with my suggestion then you know where to reach me and share your views.

-It took me a while to understand why few people got muddled between Chaat Masala & Garam Masala powder.
+It took me a while to understand why few people get confused between Chaat Masala & Garam Masala powder.

-One interesting point of difference between spices and Chaat Masala is that while most spices need to be cooked to release its flavour this is not the case for using chaat masala.
+An interesting difference between spices and Chaat Masala is that while most spices need to be cooked to release their flavour this is not the case when using chaat masala.

 Garam Masala needs to be cooked or added to hot curries and mixed well before serving, while Chaat Masala can simply be sprinkled right at the end.

 In summary, Garam Masala is a cooking spice while Chaat Masala is a seasoning.

-Benefits of Chaat Masala
+Health Benefits of Chaat Masala